 How to Open a Business Account in Malta

 Opening a business account in Malta is relatively easy and straightforward.
-The first thing you'll need to do is choose a bank.
+The first thing you'll need to do is choose a financial service providers.
 There are a few large international banks with operations in Malta, as well as several smaller local banks.
 Some of the famous banks in Malta are Bank Of Valletta, HSBC Bank Malta and APS Bank.
-Once you've chosen a bank, you'll need to submit an application form and pay a registration fee.
+Once you've chosen one, you'll need to submit an application form and pay a registration fee.
 After submitting the application, the bank will process it and contact you to let you know the status.
 The entire process should take about 2 weeks, but sometimes it can take longer.
 Once your business account is approved, you'll be able to start transacting business in both euros and pounds.

-Unlike traditional banks, they have low conversion rates, personalised services for each business and tend to charge less than standard banks around rates and fees.
+Unlike traditional institutions, they have low conversion rates, personalised services for each business and tend to charge less than standard entities around rates and fees.
 The best thing about these financial service providers is that they become your go-to stop for all financial transactions as they provide holistic services for your business which includes bookkeeping, accounting, payroll and even tax services.
 This way you can focus on other important things like business development and leave the financial worries to the experts.
-So if you're looking for a EUR and GBP business account in Malta, be sure to check out some of the newer financial service providers in addition to the traditional banks.
+So if you're looking for a EUR and GBP business account in Malta, be sure to check out some of the newer financial service providers in addition to the traditional institutions.
 You might be surprised at how much easier and cheaper they are to work with.

 Documents Required to Open a Business Account in Malta